 This report encloses recent developments and statistics of the Israeli electricity market with emphasis on the generation segment.
-During the past year, the Israeli electricity market continued a crawling privatization process of the electricity generation segment in parallel to negotiations on a profound Electricity Market reform, which is also aimed to address the distribution and grid control segments.
-By the end of 2017, Israeli national electric generation capacity was at 17.8 GWp, with IEC making up 76.1% of total grid-connected capacity, while private producers made up the remaining 23.9%.
-In terms of electricity generation and supply, 67.9 million kWh were produced in 2017 in the Israeli market.
-In 2017, the generation segment was relying on a mix of fuels, dominated by natural gas and coal - both utilized by the IEC as primary fuels.
+The past year was marked with the adoption of the Electricity Market reform in July 2018 and the beginning of its implementation in 2019, while in parallel a significant progress has been made in the renewables segment with integration of hundreds of MWp in 2018 and 2019.
+By the end of 2018, Israeli national electric generation capacity was at 18.1 GWp, with IEC making up 73.6% of total grid-connected capacity, while private producers made up the remaining 26.4%.
+In terms of electricity generation, 69.6 million kWh were produced in 2018 in Israel.
+In 2018, the generation segment was relying on a mix of fuels, dominated by natural gas and coal - both utilized by the Israel Electric Corp (IEC) as primary fuels.
 Secondary fuels of the IEC were diesel, oil fuel and methanol.
 Private generation facilities were primary relying on natural gas, while diesel, oil fuel, kerogen and renewables were secondary energy sources.

-The year 2017 has been characterized by shift of balance in the supply and demand sides - the oil market had experienced a bearish market until early 2016, later taking an upturn and spiking to its biennial record at the end of December 2017.
+The year 2018 was characterized by an increased demand, continuing the pricing uptrend from 2017, though experiencing a sharp drop by the end of the year.
 This study aims to provide a careful projection for next year's average oil pricing, utilizing predictive analysis methods.
 Evidently, predictive analysis cannot provide accurate answers, since we are only speaking of statistical probability, but we can define a high probability range with fair accuracy.
-Combining predictive analysis models of 10-year and 15-year pricing trends we should expect an average pricing of 60 to 80 USD per oil barrel during 2018.
-This implies continuation of the positive trend, which makes much sense in light of tighter supply, cold winter in North America and general instability in global geopolitics.
+Combining predictive analysis models of 10-year and 15-year pricing trends we should expect an average pricing of 65 to 95 USD per oil barrel during 2019.

-Despite the rapid expansion of Lithium-ion (Li-ion) battery production worldwide and parallel expansion of lithium mining, there are a number of questions posed for the mid and long-term prospects of this industry.
-This survey is bringing you the updated analysis of raw Lithium production worldwide, providing rough estimates for the mid and long-term production trends.
+Despite the rapid expansion of Li-ion battery production worldwide and parallel expansion of lithium mining, there are a number of questions posed for the mid and long-term prospects of this industry.
+This survey is bringing you the updated analysis of raw Lithium production worldwide, providing supply projections for the mid and long-term trends.
 It is evident that Li-ion is due to retain its role as the dominant technology for energy storage in the coming years, but critical outlook on global Lithium resources is important in order to prepare for potential disruptions in this market.
-The recent shifts in production may also contain hints to upcoming Li-ion utilization trends and the competitiveness of alternative battery technologies.
+The recent shifts in production may also contain hints to upcoming Lithium-ion utilization trends and the competitiveness of alternative battery technologies.